Today, I’m sharing my best tips for elegant bridal shower decorations that you can DIY or buy at a great price.

 DIY Pom-Poms and Paper Flowers

 You can see how these two paper decor items added some extra charm to my DIY pennant shower banner.
 Perfectly customized for the guest of honor!

-Though I created my own pennant banner for this bridal shower, you can order one of several customized designs by clicking the image below.
+Though I created my own pennant banner for this wedding shower, you can order one of several customized designs by clicking the image below.

 But why stop there?
-I decided to make a second enlarged photo frame to add to the fun.
+I decided to make a second enlarged photo frame to create a fun bridal shower.
 I designed it in Photoshop using the same graphics as my bridal advice cards and then sent it off to a print shop.
 The giant print came back on foam board, and I cut out the hole in the middle using a craft knife.

 Not interested in making your own frame design from scratch?
 Click the image below to explore dozens of other digital file downloads you can customize for your event.

 For evening wedding showers, these lanterns add another elegant touch and won’t cost an arm and a leg either!
 You can order lantern lights separately.
 (Click to buy.)